 The Map Block resizes and hides the pin on mobile devices

 Map Blocks resize responsively based on browser size.
 While this helps with your site's mobile appearance, it sometimes hides the pin on smaller browsers.
-If you're viewing on a desktop browser, try expanding the browser window to reveal the pin.
+If you're viewing on a computer browser, try expanding the browser window to reveal the pin.

 Preview how your map looks on smartphones and tablets with Device View.